 Mortgage Lenders and Brokers

 Mortgage Originator Support Registration

 Certain entities, primarily banks and credit unions, that are already regulated under a different set of laws can file a

 Licensee Bulletin Board Subscribe to get email notification of new messages

 Temporary Authority to Operate is part of a new section added to the federal SAFE Act by the passage of the Economic Growth, Regulatory Relief and Consumer Protection Act (12 USC § 5117).
 The new provision streamlines the license application process for federally registered mortgage loan originators (MLOs) seeking state licensure and state-licensed MLOs seeking licensure in another state.
 It will allow qualified MLOs who are changing employment temporary authority to originate loans while completing certain state-specific requirements.
-Temporary Authority to Operate takes effect November 24, 2019, and with this change, North Carolina will cease to offer transitional licenses.
+Temporary Authority to Operate takes effect November 24, 2019.
+With this change, North Carolina will continue to offer transitional MLO licenses in limited circumstances.
 For additional information on the MLO qualifications and other specifications of the provision, please visit the following link to the Nationwide Multistate Licensing System & Registry Resource Center: https://nationwidelicensingsystem.org/slr/common/Pages/Temporary-Authority-to-Operate.aspx